 Login to My Accountand click on “forgot my password”.
 Follow the prompts to reset your password.
 If you have changed email addresses and cannot login to change over to your new email, please email email@example.com with your new email address and we will manually change this for you.

 I have changed email addresses.
 Can I still login?

 Yes you can even if your username is set to your previous email address.
-As long as you have updated your email address to your current one, you can use that to login.
+As long as you have updated your email address to your current one, you can use that to recover your password and login.

 How do I change my email address?

 You can change your email address provided you know your password.
 If you do not know your password see above for an email reset.
 To change your email address, login to My Account, and once logged in navigate to the edit your details option on the left side.